Barcelona to Lisbon

 Palma (Majorca)

-Palma Welcomes you through a magnificent view: the marina, the promenade, the Cathedral dominated by the Bellver Castle, situated on a hill which overlooks the harbor.
-Majorca is one of the favorite European destinations for many tourists.
-We will enjoy great shopping centres and tourist services, beautiful and pristine beaches, the cuisine and traditional products, not to mention the wonderful caves of Drach.
+The capital of the island of Mallorca, Palma welcomes you through a magnificent view: the marina, the promenade, the Cathedral that is dominated by the Bellver Castle, situated on a hill which overlooks the harbour.
+Majorca is a favourite European destination for many cruise passengers.
+Great shopping centres and tourist services, beautiful and pristine beaches, the cuisine, and traditional products, not to mention the wonderful caves of Drach, all await you on your visit.
+Inland, you’ll find typical Mallorcan villages and mountain ranges reaching heights of 1,500 metres.

 See cruises to Palma (Majorca)